dhall-lang/dhall-lang/standard/semantics.md

     λ(x : Bool) → x != False

+The following rule enables support for functions from types to terms (i.e.
+"polymorphic" functions):

+    ───────────
+    Kind ↝ Type

+For example, these are polymorphic functions permitted by the above rule:

+    List/head

+    λ(a : Type) → λ(x : a) → x

+The following rule enables support for functions from types to types (i.e.
+"type-level" functions):

+    ───────────
+    Kind ↝ Kind

+For example, these are type-level functions permitted by the above rule:

+    List

+    λ(m : Type) → [ m ] → m

 The following rule enables support for functions from kinds to types (i.e.
 "kind-polymorphic" functions):